-Thanks to my kind donors, I have raised £630 in sponsorship for Schoolreaders, which will be matched by my company.
+Thanks to my kind donors, I have raised £630 in sponsorship for Schoolreaders, which has been matched by my company.

-The charity have also been promised matched funding, so my grand total will be £2,520.
+The charity have also been promised matched funding, so hopefully my grand total will be £2,520.

 If you are able to add a little, it would be hugely appreciated.
 You £5 would be magnified into £20.
 The link to my Justgiving page can be found here.

 The last weeks of SchoolReaders’ Race for Reading have been tough for me.
 Back from holiday and the fresh winds of west Wales, I came into contact with numerous people testing Covid + and went down with fatigue, possibly fending off the virus.
 I was persuaded to take things slowly and do a little at a time but I have walked a total of 92 miles, collecting sea plastic and litter.

 It’s an honour to be an author supporter of Schoolreaders who have organised this fantastic marathon.
 So many have taken part in it that the total number of miles covered is impressive.

 Here is my progress since my last post:

 Day 27 – May 14th 2022 – 1.8km – I collect Easter bunnies encased in plastic lying discarded along the Solent Way.